misaz/TLI493D-Library/README.md

 1. Add `#include "TLI493D.h"` at the begining of your source code file.
 1. Allocate `TLI493D_Device` structure.
 It must be live for whole time when device is used.
 1. Allocate `TLI493D_Configuration` structure and fill its fields or use `TLI493D_GetDefaultConfiguration` for loading defaults to this structure.
 1. Call `TLI493D_Init()` function at the begining of your program.
 Pass pointer to previously allocated device structure.
 For specifing use one `TLI493D_I2C_7BIT_ADDRESS_Ax` constant when x at the end is the last number from part number, for example `TLI493D_I2C_7BIT_ADDRESS_A0`.
-At last pass pointer to previously allocated and filled configuration structure.
+At last, pass pointer to previously allocated and filled configuration structure.
-1. Use functions starting with `TLI493D_` as needed.
+1. Use functions starting with `TLI493D_` prefix as needed.

 ## Functions
 Library contains following functions (you can find this listing in `TLI493D.h` file):